I create mutual fund-based and exchange traded fund-based investment portfolios that include these asset classes:

 - Aggressive Growth

-They are based on how long you want to invest and your risk tolerance.
+They are based on how distant is their time horizon and their risk tolerance.

 The Importance of Rebalancing